CYBERSECURITY DATASETS

 The full research paper outlining the details of the dataset and its underlying principles:

-- Maryam Issakhani, Mufeng Huang, Mohammad A. Tayebi, Arash Habibi Lashkari, "An Evolutionary Algorithm for Adversarial SQL Injection Attack Generation", IEEE Intelligence and Security Informatics (ISI2023), NC, USA
+- Maryam Issakhani, Mufeng Huang, Mohammad A. Tayebi, Arash Habibi Lashkari, "An Evolutionary Algorithm for Adversarial SQL Injection Attack Generation", IEEE Intelligence and Security Informatics (ISI2023), NC, United States of America

 For more information and download this dataset, visit this page.